Community ApproachEWB Australia’s work in communities currently spans four countries across the Asia-Pacific and Australia.

-EWB Australia’s cross-cutting principles guide our approach and set expectations of how we work community.
+EWB Australia’s cross-cutting principles guide our approach and set expectations of how we work with community.

 Capacity & Skills Development

-Through developing and strengthening the skills, abilities, processes and resources of people and communities, it enables the people themselves to lead and drive the change they want to see in their communities.
-This provides people with an opportunity for long lasting sustainable change needed to adapt and thrive in a changing world.
+Through developing and strengthening the skills, abilities, processes and resources of people and communities, we enable the people themselves to lead and drive the change they want to see in their communities.
+This provides people with the opportunity to create the long-lasting, sustainable change needed to adapt and thrive in a changing world.